Titagarh

 Titagarh is a city and a municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata and also a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Location

 Titagarh is located at 22.74°N 88.37°E. It has an average elevation of 15 metres (49 feet).

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a population density of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 Titagarh is bounded by Barrackpore on the north, Khardaha on the east and south and Hooghly River on the west.